Podcast Dinner with the President

 After that first impression of the garden and my talk with the President, my sense of responsibility for redesigning the garden was very strong.
 I hoped to find an inspiration that would help me bring all of the President’s requirements together.
 It was not until the end of October—the trees had lost their leaves—when late one afternoon, cold with the feeling of approaching winter and descending darkness, I was walking along Fifth Avenue in New York and looked up and saw three lovely magnolia trees growing in front of the Frick museum.

 I had often admired these trees before, but this evening they had a special importance to me.
 Their pale silvery branches with heavy twigs seemed to retain the light of summer.
 I knew their pattern of growth would continue to give form in winter and would catch raindrops as well as tufts of falling snow.
-I felt I could not design the President’s garden!
+I felt I could now design the President’s garden!

 At the west end near his office, the steps were to be redesigned for the President wanted them to serve both as steps and as a platform or stage.
-A central step was to be wider than the
+A central step was to be wider than the others, so that he could stand a little above the heads of the crowd in order that they might see and hear him more clearly.
+Above this “platform step” were to be three others, upon which those being honored would stand, above the President.

 Opposite the steps, at the east end of the garden, a flagstone terrace was to be laid under the historic Magnolia grandiflora.
 Here the President wished to have a place where he could sit and entertain his guests or, perhaps, hold a small luncheon.

 I had before me an interesting problem involving a fascinating place.
-The site had once been a stable yard; but due to its location beneath the great windows of the State Dining Room, the
+The site had once been a stable yard; but due to its location beneath the great windows of the State Dining Room, the stable was soon relocated.
+Vegetables had been planted there by President Grant.
+In the range of rooms along the colonnade had been a milk house, icehouse, workshops, servants’ dwelling rooms, and numbers of other small, thick-walled chambers called, in the earliest times, household “offices.”

 The first rose garden known there had been a dream-like Victorian garden under glass, part of a large complex of greenhouses begun before the Civil War.
 A “rose house” was only part of the vast glazed domains, which also had rooms for palms, orchids, fruit trees, and camellias.
 As the greenhouses grew, their magnificence increased.
 The rose house, as it was called was a plain, but very tall, rectangular glass structure that fit into the ell of the West Wing, the area of the present Rose Garden.
 Inside, the roses, planted in rows, were “farmed” more than being set out ornamentally.
 These rows were crisscrossed by water pipes with low sprinklers.
 Canvas curtains, like the studio curtains in La Boheme, protected the masses of delicate blossoms from violent summer sunshine.

 Mrs. Theodore Roosevelt planted what she called her “Colonial Garden” on the spot in 1902, following the removal of the greenhouses by Charles McKim of the architectural firm McKim, Mead & White.
 Her charming portrait in the White House shows her seated in the Colonial Garden on a pretty wooden bench, with the South Portico in the background.
-Here she wanted only sweet peas, black-eyed
+Here she wanted only sweet peas, black-eyed susans, quince—and the jasmine in which she and Theodore Roosevelt took great delight on summer evenings, as they sat in white painted rocking chairs on the South Portico.

 Through time, the White House has had occupants who have loved gardens and some who have not.
 Even among the “gardeners,” there were different preferences.
 Mrs. Taft, for example, preferred potted tropical plants inside to flower beds outside.